 An additional assessment tool used by the college is the enhanced version of Anthology Evaluate, which includes the Instructional Development & Evaluation Assessment (IDEA) Student Ratings System.
 Anthology Evaluate is a course evaluation tool that gathers feedback from students regarding their perceived progress on learning objectives and the frequency of teaching.
 Through system generated reports, instructors are provided with disaggregated data gathered from the evaluation so that they can make informed decisions for instructional improvement.
-The IDEA Unit Summary Report-Course Evaluation is one way that students can participate in the active improvement of their learning environment.
+The IDEA survey is one way that students can participate in the active improvement of their learning environment.